Stock Market Today: Asian Stocks Mixed as China Unveils 5% Economic Growth Target for 2024 - ExBulletin

 Hong Kong's benchmark index fell while Shanghai's rose slightly.

-Li Qiang, addressing the opening meeting of China's National People's Congress, also said Beijing would issue 1 trillion yuan ($139 billion) in long-term bonds to help plug deficits financing, provide support to local governments in financial difficulty and invest in cutting-edge technologies and in social support and education.
+Li Qiang, addressing the China opening meeting National People's Congressalso said Beijing would issue 1 trillion yuan ($139 billion) in long-term bonds to help fill financing gaps, provide support to financially struggling local governments and invest in cutting-edge technologies as well as in social support and education.

 Li also said China would expand government-subsidized housing, part of a program aimed at reversing a slowdown in the property market after a crackdown on excess borrowing caused dozens of developers to default on their debts.

-The congress is the biggest political event of the year, but its role is primarily to approve policies established by top leaders of the ruling Communist Party.
+The congress is the most important political event of the year, but its role is mainly to approve policies established by the top leaders of the ruling Communist Party.

-Investors are watching for signs that China's leaders will take more stimulus measures to boost investment and consumer spending and boost growth.
+Investors are awaiting signs that Chinese leaders are considering more stimulus measures to boost investment and consumer spending and boost growth.
 The economy grew 5.2% annually last year, after growth fell to 3% in 2022.

-The initial reaction to Li's speech and the annual budget report, also released Tuesday, seemed lukewarm.
+The initial reaction to Lis' speech and annual budget report, also released Tuesday, seemed lukewarm.
 Hong Kong's Hang Seng Index lost 2% to 16,272.77 and the Shanghai Composite Index rose 0.3% to 3,047.20.

 Japan's Nikkei 225 index gained 0.3%, surpassing its last closing record, at 40,212.45.